MateosNorian/Crowdmo/README.md

 # EasyRequest
-EasyRequest is an application that let's venmo users quickly request money from a group of friends.
+EasyRequest is an application that allows venmo users to quickly request money from a group of friends.